Essential checklist for office IT relocation

 After years of development, when it comes to an office move you’ll likely only have days to deconstruct and rebuild your office’s IT infrastructure.
 Your equipment will then be in a new location that it was not designed for, your connectivity will likely be unproven and – undoubtedly – you’ll be expected to have all items fully up and running from Day 1.
 Given the potential pitfalls of IT relocation, we’ve created a checklist for your office move.

-Don’t underestimate the move
+Don’t underestimate the effort of IT relocation

 Any office move requires planning, but when IT relocation is involved the amount of detail required can reach another level.
 Without careful desk mapping, labelling and planned packing, the first few weeks in a new office could be spent trying to reallocate telephone numbers to the correct desks or trying to locate the CEO’s ‘special’ keyboard…out of a pile of 100 other identical keyboards.